Tha'er Bawab

-Tha'er Fayed Al Bawab (ثائر فايد بواب; born 1 March 1985) is a Jordanian footballer who plays as a forward for Spanish club AD Villaviciosa de Odón.
+Tha'er Fayed Al Bawab (ثائر فايد بواب; born 1 March 1985) is a Jordanian footballer who plays as a forward.

 He spent most of his professional career in Spain and Romania.

 Club career

-Early years / Real Madrid
+Early years and Real Madrid

 Born in Amman of Palestinian descent, Bawab's family moved to Catalonia, Spain when he was a child.
 He started playing for the youth teams of local UE Cornellà, leaving at the age of 18 to Real Madrid where he completed his development, and scoring 30 goals in his sole season with the Juvenil side.

-In 2004, Bawab signed a professional contract with Real Madrid, and the club also agreed to pay a college scholarship for him, as he went on to make his senior debut with the third team in the fourth division.
-At that time, talks had started where people compared his style of play to Zinedine Zidane (even though they did not play in the same position); first-team coach Mariano García Remón thought about promoting him to the main squad, but eventually did not saying he did not want to put pressure on the youngster.
+In 2004, Bawab signed a professional contract with Real Madrid, and the club also agreed to pay a college scholarship for him, as he went on to make his senior debut with the third team in the Tercera División.
+At that time, talks had started where people compared his style of play to Zinedine Zidane (even though they did not play in the same position).

-Barcelona / Journeyman in Spain
+Barcelona, journeyman in Spain

-Bawab split the 2006–07 season with Real Madrid Castilla – for whom he did not appear officially – and another reserve team, FC Barcelona Atlètic, scoring three goals for the latter as both sides suffered relegation (the former in the second level, the latter in the third).
+Bawab split the 2006–07 season with Real Madrid Castilla – for whom he did not appear officially – and another reserve team, FC Barcelona B, scoring three goals for the latter as both sides suffered relegation (the former in the Segunda División, the latter in the Segunda División B).

 In the following three seasons, he competed in the country's third tier, being relegated with all the clubs – CE L'Hospitalet, CD Alfaro (which he joined in January 2009) and Moratalla CF.

 Romania

 Bawab signed a two-year contract with ACF Gloria 1922 Bistriţa in late June 2010.
 Midway through the season, as his team would eventually suffer relegation, he joined fellow Romanian Liga I side CS Gaz Metan Mediaş.

 On 4 August 2011, Bawab scored two goals against 1.
-FSV Mainz 05 in the last qualifying round in the UEFA Europa League, one in each leg as Gaz Metan eventually won on penalties.
+FSV Mainz 05 in the last qualifying round of the UEFA Europa League, one in each leg as Gaz Metan eventually won on penalties.
 On 26 September, he added two more in a 2–1 league home win over FCM Târgu Mureș.

 In September 2014, free agent Bawab moved to CS Universitatea Craiova also in Romania's top flight.
 He remained in the country the following years safe for a very brief spell in the Qatar Stars League with Umm Salal SC, representing FC Steaua București, FC Dinamo București, CS Concordia Chiajna and FC Dunărea Călărași.